 Clear public support for action on nature’s decline

 A survey of people in the UK and Europe found 95% agreed that we have a responsibility to look after nature and that doing so is an essential part of tackling climate change.
-93% also agreed that human health and wellbeing depends on thriving nature and biodiversity.
+And 93% agreed that human health and wellbeing depends on thriving nature and biodiversity.

-In the UN’s 2020 survey of 1.5 million people in 195 countries ‘more environmental protection’ was rated as the number one long-term priority for respondents ranking in people's top three priorities across all regions.
+In the UN’s 2020 survey of 1.5 million people in 195 countries "more environmental protection" was rated as the number one long-term priority for respondents ranking in people's top three priorities across all regions.

-Most people (97%) value international cooperation in addressing global challenges.
+The vast majority of people (97%) value international cooperation in addressing global challenges.
 52% of respondents say international cooperation is essential and 34% see it as very important.

 Nature is in trouble - we can be the solution

-As the IPBES Global Assessment shows there is no mystery about why our natural world is in trouble.
+As the IPBES Global Assessment shows, there is no mystery about why our natural world is in trouble.

-As UN Secretary General, António Guterres, said:
+As UN Secretary General António Guterres has said:

 Humanity is waging war on nature.
 This is senseless and suicidal.